 The maximum capacity for this class is 4 groups of up to 25 students (100 total) per class time.
 Maximum 1 adult per 5 students.
 No charge for school staff.

 What makes a productive and successful community?
 Go back in time and examine the diverse communities of Native Americans, early plains settlers, and booming railroad towns.
-Learn how local government and laws within the communities, impact the lives of citizens.
-Financial considerations such as bartering, trading, marketing of goods, and taxation will be explored.
+Students will learn how local government and laws within these communities impact the lives of citizens, and will explore financial considerations such as bartering, trading, marketing of goods, and taxation.
 Community patterns such as land use, roads, etc., will be studied.
 Hands-on activities will include mapping towns and communities, role-playing community members, and decision-making as a community.
+This class encourages critical thinking and collaboration while offering a deeper understanding of how communities form, function, and flourish.

 The maximum capacity for this class is 1 group of up to 25 students per class time.
 Maximum 1 adult per 5 students, please.
 No charge for school staff.